princeton-sns/frida/apps/web/skeleton/README.md

 In the remainder of these instructions, a "device" refers to a Frida-client instance with isolated storage (e.g., a contained browser tab).

+## Notes

+The app is not-entirely reactive, so if you expect something to appear and it is not, try just refreshing the page.

 ## Start the server

 ```sh